upbound/docs/content/all-spaces/spaces/query-api/_index.md

     product: api
 ---

-The Space API describes the types and parameters for the core Space components.

 <!-- vale write-good.TooWordy = NO -->
 <!-- ignore "aggregate" -->

-Upbound offers a Query API to allow users to inspect objects and resources within their control planes.
-The read-only `up alpha query` and `up alpha get` CLI commands allow users to gather information to help improve performance in their control planes.
+Upbound's Query API allows users to inspect objects and resources within their control planes.
+The read-only `up alpha query` and `up alpha get` CLI commands allow you to gather information on your control planes in a fast and efficient package.

+## Overview

-The Query API allows you to retrieve control plane information and debug your Crossplane resources faster than `kubectl` commands.
-In the Upbound Console, you can inspect your resources with new management views using the Query API.
+The Query API allows you to retrieve control plane information faster than traditional `kubectl` commands.
+This feature lets you debug your Crossplane resources with the CLI or within the Upbound Console's enhanced management views.

 {{< hint "important" >}}